fabianlischka/InfoSec101/p1-InfoSec101.md

         - (Keep in mind that you might encounter different keyboard layouts when using other computers, eg when traveling)
     - Good technique 2: Use 5 or more *randomly* selected words from a large dictionary, maybe truncating some, and concatenate, maybe adding numbers or symbols inbetween.
 This is the *xkcd Scheme*, see the comic below.
         - *Example:* "keelhaul", "cleistogamy", "evince", "vacuum" turns into `keel3clei6evin9vacu`
-        - Choose the words randomly from a long enough list, NOT some words that "come to your mind"! (rose, hammer, love, anyone?)
+        - Choose the words randomly from a long enough list, NOT some words that "come to your mind"! ("rose", "hammer", "love", anyone?)
         - Good method: [Dice Ware](http://world.std.com/~reinhold/diceware.html)
     - Maybe: Test your passwords
         - Password "quality test" routines are available